 Eye health for older people

-Our eyesight changes as we get older and almost everyone will need to wear glasses or contact lenses by the time we’re 65.
+Your eyesight changes as you get older and almost everyone will need to wear glasses or contact lenses by the time they’re 65.

 Taking care of your eye health will improve the chances of your sight remaining clear for longer.